Frequently Asked Questions (FAQs)

 1. My data quality report is telling me I have duplicate phases – what have I done wrong and how do I fix it?

-One of the phase types has been entered correctly.
+- One of the phase types has been entered incorrectly.
 In this case, the correct phase type should be entered.

 Please note that phase level data (level 3) only needs to be entered at episode start, phase change and discharge (or case closure).